NWA Mid-America Heavyweight Championship: History

 The title was originally defended in the United States in Tennessee and Alabama.

 On May 10, 2024, NWA President Billy Corgan announced that the NWA would reactivate the Mid-America Heavyweight Championship, with a new champion being crowned at their Back to the Territories event on June 1, 2024, in Knoxville, Tennessee; Jeremiah Plunkett defeated Dante Casanova, Hunter Drake, and Mario Parua in a four-way elimination match to win the revived title.
+The championship belt is also nicknamed "Christine," after Christine Jarrett.